 Copper (Cu) is a transition metal.
 It is stable in the metallic state and has more than one oxidation state: cuprous (Cu+ or the monovalent cation) and cupric (Cu2+ or the divalent cation).
 A trivalent cation (Cu3+) occurs but is unimportant for biological systems.
 Cu+ is unstable in aqueous environments and undergoes reduction oxidation reactions to form Cu2+ ions or compounds or precipitates as metallic copper (Cu0).
 In water, soil, and sediment, copper binds to organic and inorganic materials with a binding affinity that is pH dependent (ATSDR 2004; ECHA 2008).
 For example, copper complexes with -NH2, -SH, and -OH groups in organic compounds such as humic acid.
 In the earth’s crust, copper is often found in sulphite-based minerals.

 Copper has many uses due to its malleable, ductile, anti-corrosive, thermal and electrical conductivity properties (ATSDR 2004; ECHA 2008).
 Consumer applications are predominantly in energy and water systems such as wiring and piping in domestic water supplies, gas distribution, water heating systems, air conditioning systems, and in building materials (ATSDR 2004; ECHA 2008).
+Microionized copper pressure-treated lumber is also commonly used and presents a consumer exposure pathway through household products (Hristozov et al. 2018; Platten et al. 2014).

 To a lesser extent, copper is used in coins, kitchen utensils, coatings (ATSDR 2004; WHO 2004), brake pads, printing inks, paints, cosmetics, and as an anti-fouling agent (ATSDR 2004; ECHA 2008; WHO 2004).
 Copper salts are used in agricultural applications such as bactericides, fungicides, and as an essential element in fertilizers supporting animal and plant growth (ATSDR 2004; ECHA 2008; WHO 2004).